Palhanoo/Palhanoo/README.md

 I'm Bruno Palhano, 22y

-I'm an analyst and system developer in formation, I'm currently working as a backend Developer with NodeJS;
+I'm an analyst and system developer in formation, I'm currently working as a backend Developer with NodeJS and PHP;

 ### Languages and tools 🧰